-Martech's competition is from the larger contractors in the defense industry.
+Martech competes with larger contractors in the defense industry.
 Typical amongst these are Ultra Electonics, BAE Systems, and Thales, all of whom are also partners on various projects.
 Martech is like many smaller companies a competitor to its customers, who have in-house design facilities, and has to manage these relationships carefully.